Click on the button to load the content from www.googletagmanager.com.

 Course FAQs

-While we would recommend that anyone who is studying Game Art & Animation should invest in their own hardware, our labs are kitted out with high end PCs that you will have access to for your classes.
+While we recommend that anyone invest in their hardware, our labs are kitted out with high-end PCs that you can access for your classes.
 Students can also book access to PCs when they aren’t in use.

 We are looking to see an applicants’ best and most refined artwork in whatever medium they choose, and should evidence their creativity and technical skill.
 You are welcome to contact our admissions team for advice on what you should include.